tldr-pages/tldr/pages/linux/qm-pending.md

 > Get the virtual machine configuration with both current and pending values.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

-- Get the virtual machine configuration:
+- Get the virtual machine configuration of a specific virtual machine:

 `qm pending {{vmid}}`